kevinpruvost/kevinpruvost_epitech/MUL_2018/MUL_my_defender_2018/README.md

 This project was also our first big project.
 We wrote ~ 5900 lines of code.

+I made a map editor, 4 different types of towers, upgrade, sell and a free placing system (just limited to dirt paths and

+user interface), and a settings menu to modify sounds' and music's volume.

 Once again, my project was on Shrek's Universe.

 ![image](https://user-images.githubusercontent.com/48088392/54557930-9ee50800-49bc-11e9-8ea0-2dd07e5c9809.png)